On 29 June 2021, our military engagement in Afghanistan ended with the return to Pisa airport of the last Italians still deployed in Herat.

 In fact, in 2013-2015, there were still about 112.579 soldiers belonging to contingents from 50 countries (NATO and non-NATO).

 In 2013, the Italian contribution was about 3.100 soldiers and 95 support soldiers stationed in Tampa, in the United Arab Emirates, and in Barhain, without counting the Italian soldiers belonging to the NATO Commands sent on missions to the multinational Commands.

 On January 1, 2015, the ISAF mission was replaced by the operation Resolute Support Mission, always led by NATO.

 In 2018, the number of military personnel had dropped to 16.910, from 41 contributing countries.
 The United States of America still provided the largest number of soldiers 8.475, and Italy, which had been assigned command of the province of Herat, 895.

 And we now come to the end of June 2021 when, after 20 years of employment, the last contingent preceded by the war flag, returned to the homeland.
 A return in silence, perhaps forgetting that, since the beginning of the operations, as many as 50.000 Italians, men and women in uniform, have taken turns in that territory, unfortunately paying a sad toll of blood.
 53 soldiers who lost their lives in the service of the Italian Republic to bring stabilization and peace to that distant country and, I believe they deserved a memory.

 The future for that country is certainly not rosy.
-The Washington Post revealed, relying on the new report US intelligence, which, after the withdrawal of NATO forces, Afghanistan will most likely return to the hands of the Taliban.
+The Washington Post revealed, relying on the new carry-over US intelligence, which, after the withdrawal of NATO forces, Afghanistan will most likely return to the hands of the Taliban.
 The presence of foreign soldiers, announced at the political level by the various countries of the former coalition, as advisers to the Afghan government, will therefore not have a significant value.

 In other words, these twenty years of effort, with so many victims on both sides, may have been in vain.